 - Swedish massage, with long strokes to muscles and attention to joint mobility

 - Shiatsu, with pressure and tapping on acupressure points to stimulate the body's natural energy (called qi)

 From a scientific standpoint, the mechanisms that make massage therapy work are still largely unknown.
 More research is needed to understand how applying different types of manual pressure to the body can:

 - Stimulate the release of certain hormones like serotonin

 Pregnancy massage experts adapt their techniques to address the changes a woman's body goes through during pregnancy.
 For instance, blood volume increases dramatically -- as much as 50% -- during pregnancy.
 Blood flow to the legs often becomes sluggish.
 And the levels of anticoagulants in the blood -- designed to prevent hemorrhaging during delivery -- naturally rise.

 These circulatory changes put a pregnant woman at risk of blood clots in the lower legs, typically in the calves or inner thigh.
 To be safe, pregnancy massage experts avoid deep massage and strong pressure on the legs.
 Using strong pressure could dislodge a blood clot.
 Instead, they use very light, slow strokes on the legs.
 Types of massage to avoid on the legs include deep-tissue massage, deep acupressure, shiatsu, cross-fiber friction, and percussive tapping.
-All leg massage strokes should move toward the heart.

 Very light pressure on the abdomen is advised, if the belly is massaged at all.
 Some massage therapists avoid massaging the abdomen.